taylorbryant/jekyll-starter-tailwind-internal/README.md

 * `npm install` to install npm packages
 * `gulp` to run the default Gulp task

-Don't want to use internal styles?
+Don't want to use internal CSS?
 Check out the [regular version](https://github.com/taylorbryant/tailwind-jekyll) of this starter kit.